Legionnaires Disease Prevention

 Chemstar WATER has developed and fine-tuned its proven microbiological control program focused on helping mitigate many microbiological challenges.
 Legionella control is no other.
 We recommend our customers adopt a robust water management program to control microbiological activity, especially Legionella Pneumophila, through effective biocidal biofilm control in their cooling water treatment and potable water systems.

 We use state-of-the-art technologies to detect microbiological activity while partnering with world-renowned infectious disease experts.
 We know the challenges you face in fighting Legionella, microbiological, biofilm, and fungal activities, and we are ready to partner with you in creating a customized solution to mitigate them.

 What is Legionella?

 Every year on average, 1000 people still die in the U.S. due to an infectious disease called Legionnaire’s Disease caused by a bacteria group called Legionella.
-Outbreaks are more common in large and complex cooling systems as well as potable water distribution systems, like those in hospitals and health care facilities.
-People most at risk are those with weakened immune systems, have lung conditions, and are over 65.
-The ensuing complications lead to respiratory failure, septic shock and acute kidney failure.
-Given that hospitals and other healthcare facilities have patients that fall into overlapping high-risk categories , there is a much higher risk of a Legionella outbreak.
+Outbreaks are more common in large and complex cooling systems and potable water distribution systems, like hospitals and health care facilities.
+People with weakened immune systems are most at risk, have lung conditions, and are over 65.
+The ensuing complications lead to respiratory failure, septic shock, and acute kidney failure.
+Given that hospitals and other healthcare facilities have patients that fall into overlapping high-risk categories, there is a much higher risk of a Legionella outbreak.

 Symptoms and Complications